squirrels-analytics/squirrels-analytics.github.io/docs/docs/concepts/dashboards.md

       - param_name: param_value
 ```

+The `parameters` field is for parameters that end users can interact with, while the `fixed_parameters` field is for parameter selections that are fixed for specific dependencies / charts in the dashboard.

 ## Dashboard Formats

 Squirrels supports two dashboard formats:

 ### PNG Dashboards

-PNG dashboards are created using Matplotlib figures:
+PNG dashboards can be created using Matplotlib figures directly:

 ```python
 from squirrels import DashboardArgs, dashboards as d